RobbeDGreef/carbon-ir/docs/operations.md

 This example will create an infinite loop (see the jmp operation section)

 ### cmp operation
-The cmp operation will compare the first regsiter with the second and will, based on the comparison operation specified, store 1 (true) or 0 (false) in the resulting regsiter
+The cmp operation will compare the first register with the second and will, based on the comparison operation specified, store 1 (true) or 0 (false) in the resulting register

 e.g.